JorgeMunarriz/Music-App-Player-Apollofy/README.md

 # Copyright Information
-It's crucial to ensure that the Apollofy project does not violate any copyright laws or intellectual property rights related to music content.
-To avoid any legal issues, it is recommended to:
+The Apollofy project does not violate any copyright laws or intellectual property rights related to music content.

-Use royalty-free or Creative Commons licensed music for demonstration purposes in the application.
-Clearly state in the README that the music used in the project is for demonstration purposes only and not intended for commercial use.
-Provide proper attribution for the music used, if required by the licenses.
-If you plan to deploy the application publicly or distribute it, make sure to follow copyright laws and obtain the necessary licenses or permissions for using copyrighted music.

-Please remember that I am an AI language model, and I do not have access to your project's specific details or implementation.
-Ensure that you comply with all relevant legal requirements and use licensed content responsibly.